 Alexander Zverev won his third masters title in Madrid, defeating Thiem in straight sets (6-4 6-4).
-It was another impressive result by the young German and you can’t help but wonder: will Zverev be the next world number one?
+It was another impressive result by the young German and you can not help but wonder: will Zverev be the next world number one?

-In the Tennisnerd Instagram poll, 72% of the voters thought the in-form Dominic Thiem (read about Thiem’s racquet here) would win the Madrid Masters final, but Zverev (read about Zverev’s racquet here) was the sharper player on the day.
-Zverev is currently ranked world number three and has won two tournaments in a row on the clay, in Munich and Madrid.
-He has been seen as the main player of the so called “next generation” for a quite a while and now he’s really starting to live up to his promise.
+In the Tennisnerd Instagram poll, 72% of the voters thought the in-form Dominic Thiem (read about Thiem’s racquet here) would win the Madrid Masters final, but Zverev (read about Zverev’s racquet here) was the sharper player that day.
+Zverev is currently ranked world number three and has won two tournaments in a row on clay, in Munich and Madrid.
+He has been seen as the main player of the so called “next generation” for quite a while and now he is really starting to live up to his promise.

-But his excellent recent results doesn’t of course answer my question: Will Zverev be the next world number one?
+But his excellent recent results does not answer my question: Will Zverev be the next world number one?
 And by next I mean the one after Roger Federer (read about Federer’s racquet here) and Rafael Nadal (read about Nadal’s racquet here) stop trading number one spots every week or so.
-It’s likely Rafa will become number one again soon and it’s also likely that Federer will reclaim the throne when the grass season starts.
+It is likely Rafa will become number one again soon and it is also likely that Federer will reclaim the throne when the grass season starts.
 But what happens after that?
 Can Zverev become a threat on all surfaces?
 When can he win his first grand slam?
 And does he have what it takes to become a tennis legend?

 Will Zverev be the next world number one?
-And do you want it?
+And would you like it?

-I’m personally not a huge fan of Zverev’s game yet.
+I am personally not a huge fan of Zverev’s game yet.
 I can easily admit that he seems to lack clear weaknesses, but I also find him slightly two-dimensional.
-He is a little bit like Djokovic (read about Djokovic’s racquet here) in my mind, but more aggressive and with a better serve (I think Djokovic is a better mover and defender however).
-I’m simplifying here, but for me there is simply nothing electric about his game and personality that would make him as exciting as Federer or Rafa.
+He is a little bit like Djokovic (read about Djokovic’s racquet here) in my opinion, but more aggressive and with a better serve (I think Djokovic is a better mover and defender however).
+I am simplifying here, but for me there is simply nothing electric about his game and personality that would make him as exciting as Federer or Rafa.

-I definitely think Zverev has the most mature game and mental strength of the next generation of players but he is not necessarily the most exciting of them to watch.
-Also, I can understand what people mean about the slight arrogance around him.
-It might be just a feeling, but it’s almost like he expects to be number one and that can be a little off-putting.
+I definitely think Zverev has the most mature game and mental strength out of the next generation of players but he is not necessarily the most exciting one to watch.
+Also, I understand what people mean when saying there is a slight arrogance around him.
+It might just be a feeling, but it is almost like he expects to be number one and that can be a little off-putting.

 Will Zverev be the next world number one?
 Does he have an attitude problem?